View Marie Stelmak's Obituary on scrantontimes.com and share memories

 In lieu of flowers, donations may be made to the Nicholas G. Stelmak Memorial Fund, P.O.
 Box 6, Scranton 18504.

-Arrangements entrusted to Savino Traditional Funerals and Cremation Care, Carl J. Savino Jr., supervisor, West Scranton.
-To send the family an online condolence, visit www.WestScrantonFunerals.com.
+Arrangements entrusted to Savino Traditional Funerals and Cremation Care, Carl J. Savino Jr., supervisor, in West Scranton.
+To send the family an online condolence, visit www.WestScrantonFu